Learn More About Medicines in Development for Parkinson's Disease

 Did You Know?

-Parkinson’s disease reduces life expectancy by an average of three to nine years and is now the 14th leading cause of death in the United States.
+- Parkinson’s disease is the 14th leading cause of death in the United States.